xelphin-fever/matam-notes/031References.md

 ```
 > ❗ Never return a reference to a local value !!! (value declared inside function)
 ## Const Reference

-A const reference CAN refer to a temp value, but can't be changed inside function
+A const reference CAN refer to a temp value, but can't be changed inside a scope its not
+defined in.
 ```cpp
 int a = 5;
 print(a)